Milk does the body good

 Growing up, mom always poured a glass of milk at dinner, saying sweet dreams will come our way that night.
 Cereal, milkshakes and other calcium-enriched products contain milk and they do our bodies good in so many ways.
 But does milk really deliver better sleep (and sweeter dreams)?

 Think about all the times you consume milk – is before bed one of those times?
 Do you pour a glass of milk before bed thinking you’ll get better sleep?
 Or do you hate the taste and fight drinking milk out of a glass?

-Sherlock Spallone was prepping for bed when all these calcium-filled questions filled my mind.
+We were prepping for bed when all these calcium-filled questions filled our thoughts.

 Why Mom was right about drinking milk before bed